gehleao/html-css/index.md

 You can use the [editor on GitHub](https://github.com/gehleao/html-css/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/gehleao/html-css/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.